mcneece/eSignature-Portal/README.md

 The search by email takes a user input (an email representing a colleague who they wish to mimic their access) and runs it against a python function that checks if the username and domain are valid as well as if the domain is claimed in UHG's acrobat sign console.
 If the validation fails the user is alerted and they should try again.
 If not, the email is run against an API call to see if that email matches an existing user.
 If there is no match the user is alerted and asked to try another email or search by group name.
 If there is a match then the user ID is pulled and ran against another API call to see if they're part of an existing group.
 If they are not (then they are part of default group) the user is notified that the email is an active user but don't have the necessary group access requeired.
 On the other hand, if they are part of a group, that group ID is pulled and used in another API call.
 That API call finds all the users in that group and pulls supporting data about if they are a group admin or not.
 All users that are group admins are added to a dictionary with their email.

 <img src="Docs/readme_imgs/find-admin-email_screen.png">

-<a name="cancel"></a>
-## 5. Cancel Agreements

-This functionality is coming soon but not live on the eSignature Portal.
-This will allow users to cancel agreements in bulk with an agreement ID.
-In concept it will loop and run multiple API calls for each ID and cancel them.